jzills/HmacManager/src/HmacManager/README.md

             });
         });

-Access configured policies from `IHmacManagerFactory`
+Access configured policies from an `IHmacManagerFactory`.

     IHmacManager hmacManager = hmacManagerFactory.Create("SomePolicy")

+The `IHmacManagerFactory` is automatically registered with the DI container so it can be accessed anywhere services are injected.

+    private readonly IHmacManager _hmacManager;

+    public SomeContructor(IHmacManagerFactory hmacManagerFactory)
+    {
+        _hmacManager = hmacManagerFactory.Create("Some Policy");
+    }

 A policy can be extended with schemes.
 These schemes represent the required headers that must be present in the request.
 These become a part of the content hash.